stackhpc/skampi/docs/src/testing.rst

 in-cluster (by querying the Kubernetes API) and metadata (such as ``release_name``).

 In fact, **instantiating a ChartDeployment in code will deploy the specified chart**.
-A useful pattern is to create pytest fixture that represents the chart to be deployed and yields a ``ChartDeployment`` object.
-It can also call ``.delete()`` to ensure the chart is deleted and pytest fixture scope can be used to a chart's lifespan.
+A useful pattern is to create Pytest fixture that represents the chart to be deployed and yields a ``ChartDeployment`` object.
+It can also call ``.delete()`` to ensure the chart is deleted and Pytest fixture scope can be used to limit a chart's lifespan.
 For an example of this see the ``tango_base_release`` fixture in */tests/tango_base_chart_test.py*.

 The diagram below illustrates the relationship between the Python classes in test code, CLI tools and the cluster.